 The on-site production of renewable diesel, sustainable aviation fuel, and green hydrogen offers proven alternatives to fossil fuels and significantly decreases the carbon emissions linked to hard-to-abate sectors such as heavy-duty transport, aviation, and heavy industry.

-The refinery’s strategic location enables it to source low-carbon intensity feedstocks from anywhere in the world while delivering sustainable fuels to low-carbon markets along both US coasts.
+The refinery’s strategic location enables it to source low-carbon intensity feedstocks from anywhere in the world while delivering sustainable fuels to low-carbon markets in North America and Europe.

 PRODUCING RENEWABLE DIESEL

-In addition to the new and converted units, Braya Renewable Fuels will be repurposing the facility’s utility systems, tankage, and dock.
+Braya Renewable Fuels completed a retrofit to a portion of the refinery to process feedstocks, which include soybean oil and distiller’s corn oil, into 18,000 barrels per day (bpd) of renewable diesel.
 All feedstock will be received by ships via the dock, and all renewable products will be shipped by ships via the dock.
 Tankage will be repurposed to house feedstock and products.